majidrgold/H1B-Statistics/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
 Raw input data could be found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) under the **Disclosure Data** tab.
 The data is in ".xlsx" format whcih should be converted to csv file with semicolon ";" separation to be used in this program.

 ### Running the Tests